WHICH IS BETTER, THERAPY OR COUNSELLING?

 The severity of Issues:

 • Therapy: Therapy is often recommended for individuals who are dealing with more complex mental health issues.
-These could include depression, anxiety disorders, personality disorders, trauma or addiction.
+These could include depression, anxiety disorders, personality disorders, trauma or dependency.

 • Counselling: Counselling is off on suitable for individuals who are experiencing situational difficulties, life transitions, relationship conflict or perhaps those who are seeking personal growth and self-improvement.